The industry accelerators that are provided by IBM are a set of artifacts that help you address common business issues.

-- You must have the Manage categories and Manage governance artifacts permissions.
+- You must have the Manage governance categories permission.
 To see which permissions you have, click your user avatar, select Profile and settings, and then view the Permissions page.
 If you need more permissions, contact your Cloud Pak for Data administrator.

 - Process overview

 - Each accelerator provides detailed instructions that you can access after you download the

 accelerator.
 These general steps provide an overview of the process:

 - Publish the business terms so that they are available in all catalogs and during automated discovery.

 - Assign business terms to columns in data sets with one of these methods:

 - Add business terms to a data asset in a catalog on the asset's Overview page.
 See Editing asset properties.